 |

-The Constantia wine route reflects the vibe in the leafy southern suburbs of Cape Town perfectly – it is relaxed but upmarket, the food is excellent, farm-to-table style, but without being stuffy.
+The Constantia Wine Route reflects the vibe in the leafy southern suburbs of Cape Town perfectly – it is relaxed yet upmarket, and the food is excellent, farm-to-table style, but without being stuffy.
 There are vineyard hikes, bike tracks, and endless restaurants, and the estates feature a mix of historical Cape Dutch architecture and more modern, glass-encased tasting rooms.
-Constantia is known for its cool-climate wines, particularly sauvignon blanc (don’t be alarmed when you see South Africans adding a block of ice to it) and the legendary dessert wine, Vin de Constance.
+Constantia is known for its cool-climate wines, particularly Sauvignon Blanc (don’t be alarmed when you see South Africans adding a block of ice to it) and the legendary dessert wine, Vin de Constance.

-For true oenophiles, and in the interest of making this the most comprehensive guide to the Constania wine route, there is a list at the end of lesser-known estates (many of which are only open a few days a week, and usually not on weekends), and estates which are only open by appointment.
+Read on for how to plan a perfect day on the Constantia wine route, and how to pick which estates to visit.
+For true oenophiles, and because I want this to be the most comprehensive guide to the Constania wine route, there is a list at the end of lesser-known estates (many of which are only open a few days a week, and usually not on weekends), and estates which are only open by appointment.

-Starting with the oldest, Groot Constantia, Klein Constantia and Buitenverwachting all split off from the Constantia Estate, which was founded in the 1600s, and have been part of producing wine in Cape Town for over 300 years.
+Starting with the old guard, Groot Constantia, Klein Constantia, Buitenverwachting, and Constantia Uitsig all split off from the Constantia Estate, which was founded in the 1600s, and have been part of producing wine in Cape Town for over 300 years.
+Constantia Uitsig is the lowest lying of these four, and could also be tacked onto a tour with Steenberg, which it is geographically closest to.

 Groot Constantia